Screening, Brief Intervention, and Referral to Treatment (SBIRT) Training

-- Help school-based professionals understand the importance of screening young people for harmful and hazardous substance use so that they can intervene before a substance use disorder develops.
+- Help professionals understand the importance of screening young people for harmful and hazardous substance use so that they can intervene before a substance use disorder develops.

-- Assist school-based professionals in having sensitive conversations with youth about their harmful and hazardous substance use patterns by discussing effective motivational enhancement techniques.
+- Assist professionals in having sensitive conversations with youth about their harmful and hazardous substance use patterns by discussing effective motivational enhancement techniques.